z0ccc/comet/README.md

 The extension icon will turn blue when the current web page has been submitted to Reddit, and clicking on it will open a popup where users can view the posts and comments.

-Voat contains no ads, collects no data and signup is not required.
+Comet contains no ads, collects no data and signup is not required.

 Note: This extension is not affiliated with Reddit or YouTube.